kehyshow/Expense-manager/Readme.md

+# About Project
+A simple expense manager website that can be used by all for tracking their expenses accordingly.
+The website can be used to plan out the expenses for a group of people.
+Further, the user can also add bills under the given budget and track his/her expenses accordingly.

-# How to run the CTRL Budget Project
+## How to run the CTRL Budget Project
 1. Download the  zip file
 2. Extract the file and copy Budget folder
 3.Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)